ulisesantana/obsidian-pending-notes/README.md

 ![Show who the plugins can be used](docs/preview.gif)

-You can use it from right side bar or through the command palette:
+You can use it from left sidebar or through the command palette:

 ![Command preview](docs/command.png)

 ## How to install

-This plugin is currently pending to be added to the Obsidian Community Plugins.
-Meanwhile you can install it manually in two ways:
+This plugin is an Obsidian Community Plugins, so you can **install it right from your Obsidian settings**.
+However, if you want you can install it manually in two ways:

 ### Manual install: download release
 Go to [the latest release](https://github.com/ulisesantana/obsidian-pending-notes/releases/latest) and download the zip file that looks like `obsidian-pending-notes-X.X.X.zip`.

 Once download is finished you can unzip it inside your vault on `.obsidian/plugins/`.
-If you are not doing this through your terminal or console, you may need to *hidden files* on your file browser.
+If you are not doing this through your terminal or console, you may need to enable your file browser to show *hidden files*.

-After that you can activate it on your Obsdian settings.
-If the plugin is not showed try to restart Obsdian.
+After that you can activate it on your Obsidian settings.
+If the plugin is not showed try to restart Obsidian.

 ### Manual install: build plugin
 Go to `.obsidian/plugins/` and run: